VirtualSpaceGit/VirtualSpace-AppSec/README.md

 Included in this repository is a Python example demonstrating a critical vulnerability that GPT-4 ([GPT Test](https://chatgpt.com/c/688decd4-02e0-832c-812d-1bcb8c7df120)) failed to identify; instead, it pointed out code quality improvements, unrelated to vulnerabilities, while VirtualSpace AppSec successfully filtered and detected it, as shown in the screenshot above.

-- 📌 **Python PoC**: Illustrates a specific security flaw undetected by GPT-4.
+- 📌 **Python Proof Of Concept**: Illustrates a specific security flaw undetected by GPT-4.
 - 📸 **Screenshot Proof**: (`Vuln caught.png`) Demonstrates detection by VirtualSpace AppSec's specialized AI.

 ## Usage